jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 2. **An intended update to user interface**:

    If your code change is introducing an update to UI which causes existing UI Tests to fail, then you will need to update reference image(s) for the failing tests.
-In order to do that, simply go to GitHub Actions page for the failed test and download test artifacts.
-It will contain test captures in directory ``test/screenshots``.
-You can copy the capture for the failed test and paste into reference screenshots directory in JupyterLab source code, replacing the failing test's reference capture.
-Reference captures are located in ``ui-tests/reference-output/screenshots`` in JupyterLab source code.
+In order to do that, you can post a comment on your PR with the following content:

+   - ``please update galata snapshots``: A bot will push a new commit to your PR updating galata test snaphsots.
+   - ``please update snapshots``: Combine the two previous comments effects.

 For more information on UI Testing, please read the `UI Testing developer documentation <https://github.com/jupyterlab/jupyterlab/blob/3.3.x/galata/README.md>`__ and `Galata documentation <https://github.com/jupyterlab/galata/blob/main/README.md>`__.